 Shoes covered in silk flowers and that light up (thrills!) were the finishing touch for our Sarah-Bride from alternative shoe artist ‘Elusive Rabbit’.

 We were lucky to be able to work with the events team at Hever Castle in Kent who host many weddings in the privately owned Sussex venue just 45 minutes from central London.
 We wanted two main backgrounds for our shoot, the maze for atmosphere and the gorgeous panelled interior to echo the ball scene from the film.
 As home to Anne Boleyn the castle is famous for its long history with all the traditional elements one could desire from a castle wedding venue, including moat, drawbridge, battlements, maze and beautiful gardens as well as the modern comforts of a large guest house wing and full equipped events kitchen.

 Ethereal wedding flowers for a castle wedding

 The amazing floral design by Green and Envy picked up on Ultra-violet, this year’s ‘Pantone colour of the year’.
 Lucy used roses, thistles, eucalyptus, orchids and the softness of pussy-willow stems to evoke the ethereal atmosphere of the film.
-One bride carries a traditional bouquet and the other wears a buttonhole to echo it.
+One bride carries a traditional bouquet with her labyrinth wedding dress and the other wears a buttonhole to echo it.
 The spectacular table centre features hanging glass globes filled with delicate flowers and greenery.